MaxwellIsaacs/NeuralNetwork/README.md

 # Neural Network Implementation

 ## Description
-This is an implementation of a feedforward neural network in C++ using the Eigen library for matrix operations and the Boost library for random number generation.
-The program demonstrates constructing a network, training it with backpropagation, and making predictions.
+This repository provides a straightforward implementation of a feedforward neural network in C++.
+It leverages Eigen for matrix computations and Boost for initializing weights and biases with random values.
+It's designed to be an educational resource for understanding the basics of neural networks, including training and prediction processes.

 ## Prerequisites
 - C++ Compiler (C++11 or above)